-In this packet you will find the materials needed to guide you through the next 17 weeks.
+In this packet you will find the materials needed to guide you through the 13 weeks of the program.
 Weekly emails and coaching sessions will supplement this information to give you everything you need to complete this program safely and successfully.
 Overall, remember that we are here to motivate you, support you, challenge you, and help you reach your fitness goals, no matter what they may be.